Mike-code1805/e-commerce-IS/README.md

-# This is a README file of eccomerce repo
+# This is a README file of eccomerce repo from IS